Aix and Tin Tin. Chef Nick Leahy closed his French restaurant and bar to open the more casual Nick’s Westside in the same space in October.

 Bread and Butter Bakery - The Marietta Square Market location closed permanently in May.
 The original Covington location remains open.

 C&S Seafood and Oyster Bar - Roswell.
 C&S Seafood and Oyster Bar- Vinings and Hugo’s Oyster Bar, will remain open.
-The restaurant group is also set to open a C&S Seafood and Oyster Bar in the Sandy Springs’ Modera complex this fall.
+The restaurant group also opened a C&S Seafood and Oyster Bar in the Sandy Springs’ Modera in September.

 Cafe Sunflower.
 The longtime Atlanta vegetarian restaurant closed its Sandy Springs location after 25 years.
 Its Buckhead location remains open for takeout.